DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_naca0012_variations.md

 This chapter was written by [Lean Fang](https://github.com//LeanFang), [Seth Zoppelt](https://github.com//szoppelt), and [Zilong Li](https://github.com//zilonglicfd) and reviewed by [Ping He](https://github.com/friedenhe).

+## Learning Objectives:

+After reading this chapter, you should be able to:

+- Setup aerodynamic optimizations for subsonic and transonic conditions

+- Setup multi-point optimizations to consider multiple flow conditions

+- Setup multi-case optimizations where each case runs in a separate folder

 ## Subsonic optimization

 The following is the overview of an aerodynamic shape optimization case for the NACA0012 airfoil in subsonic conditions.